Yandex Cloud

 • Correctness of stored procedures and triggers.

-We recommend that you begin by upgrading a test cluster that has the same data and settings.
+We recommend that you start with upgrading a test cluster with the same data and configuration.

 When getting ready for an upgrade, a comprehensive approach to testing and compatibility analysis is of particular importance.
-Our experience shows that most upgrade issues can be prevented at the preparation stage:
+Our experience shows that most upgrade issues can be prevented in advance:

-1. See MySQL® changelog for how upgrades may affect your applications.
+1. Check the MySQL® release notes to learn how upgrades may affect your applications.

 Examples of changes in MySQL® 8.0